 The Sękacz has both a Polish and Lithuanian history and involves such a big process to make that it is very rarely made at home, but is nonetheless a very popular sweet treat.

-Translated, the word means ‘knotted cake’ and is made rotating on a spit greased with butter in a big over, but traditionally over an open fire.
+Translated, the word means ‘knotted cake’ and is made on a rotating spit, greased with butter in a big over, but traditionally over an open fire.
 Each layer has to cook completely before another layer is poured over it until a giant cake is made that resembles a tree with irregular knots.

 The origins of this cake and its cooking methods come from the fact it preserves very well.
 In the old days, the cows could only be milked and the hens would lay eggs only in the summertime so the cake would be made and could be kept and eaten throughout the long cold winter.